ava-labs/avalanche-docs/docs/learn/avalanche/subnets-overview.md

 - Each Subnet's performance is isolated from other Subnets in the ecosystem, so increased usage on one Subnet won't affect another.
-- Subnets can have their own token economics with their own native tokens, fee markets, and incentivizations determined by the Subnet deployer.
+- Subnets can have their own token economics with their own native tokens, fee markets, and incentives determined by the Subnet deployer.
 - One Subnet can host multiple blockchains with customized [virtual machines](virtual-machines.md).
 - They don’t share execution thread, storage[^1], or networking with any other Subnets, including the Primary Network.